-At University of Mount Olive, we strive to provide our students with a healthy living and learning experience during their stay on campus.
+At the University of Mount Olive, we strive to provide our students with a healthy living and learning experience during their stay on campus.
 We encourage all students to experience on-campus living and to take advantage of the numerous social and educational opportunities provided to them.
 We believe that interactions with other students and staff will promote decision-making skills and personal responsibility, as well as develop other character traits that will help you become a well-rounded member of society.

 There are numerous individuals and campus officers who collaborate to ensure you have the best experience available to you.
-Our hope is that you make University of Mount Olive your home away from home!
+Our hope is that you make the University of Mount Olive your home away from home!

 Meet Our Residence Life Staff!

 Living in the residence halls will help you learn to deal with new situations.
 Whether it’s learning to live with a roommate, confronting noisy neighbors, or dealing with exposure to new things, you may need support and assistance from time to time if you are going to get the most out of your on-campus experience.

 Get to know these individuals when you move on campus, as they work in the residence halls to assist University of Mount Olive students in making a positive transition to college.

 |Nicole L. Garrett

 Assistant Director of Campus Life - Coordinator of Housing Administration